sturrent/k8s-check-deprecated-apis/README.md

 # k8s-check-depricated-apis
-Script to generate a yaml file for each object in a namespace and then use confest utility to test against deprek8.rego policies
+Script to generate a yaml file for each object in a namespace and then use confest utility to test against deprek8.rego policies.

 ## Usage
 ```